-- Provide for 9,704 new homes to deliver a housing requirement of 8,822 homes; - Provide opportunities to deliver a minimum of 4,140 jobs new jobs in the County contributing to the Regeneration and strategic economic and employment ambitions within the County and region as well the Councils regeneration objectives to deliver 5,295 jobs; - Provide sufficient employment land to support economic growth and job creation; - Promotes a settlement framework which supports cohesion between settlements and communities; - Distribute development in accordance with the settlement hierarchy, reflecting the sustainability and functional attributes of settlements, their services and facilities as well as their ability to accommodate growth;
+- Provide for 9,704 new homes to deliver a housing requirement of 8,822 homes; - Provide opportunities to deliver a minimum of 4,140 jobs new jobs in the County contributing to the Regeneration and strategic economic and employment ambitions within the County and region as well the Councils regeneration objectives to deliver 5,295 jobs; - Provide sufficient employment land to support economic growth and job creation; - Promotes a settlement framework which supports cohesion between settlements and communities; - Distribute development in accordance with the settlement hierarchy, reflecting the sustainability and functional attributes of settlements, their services and facilities as well as their ability to accommodate growth; - To respect and enhance the rich and diverse environmental qualities of the County; - To reflect the needs of rural areas and the rural economy; - Recognise the cultural and linguistic character of the County and to reflect the Notice of Motion agreed by County Council on the 10th July 2019 in relation to the Welsh language;

-- To respect and enhance the rich and diverse environmental qualities of the County; - To reflect the needs of rural areas and the rural economy; - Recognise the cultural and linguistic character of the County; - Contribute to the delivery of physical and social regeneration opportunities and provides for a diverse and cohesive range of settlements and communities; - Reflect the diversity across the County, and within its settlements and communities; - Provide for employment both through allocated sites and through policy provisions across the County recognising the need to sustain and enhance rural economies; - Focus retail change in established centres whilst providing opportunities for provision throughout the hierarchy in a way which will assist in improving accessibility to services and facilities and help in achieving viable, self-supporting settlements and sustainable communities; - Provide and implement a strategic Plan level mitigation strategy to tackle the challenges associated with Phosphate pollution in protected Riverine SACs.
+- Contribute to the delivery of physical and social regeneration opportunities and provides for a diverse and cohesive range of settlements and communities; - Reflect the diversity across the County, and within its settlements and communities; - Provide for employment both through allocated sites and through policy provisions across the County recognising the need to sustain and enhance rural economies; - Focus retail change in established centres whilst providing opportunities for provision throughout the hierarchy in a way which will assist in improving accessibility to services and facilities and help in achieving viable, self-supporting settlements and sustainable communities; - Provide and implement a strategic Plan level mitigation strategy to tackle the challenges associated with Phosphate pollution in protected Riverine SACs.
 Integrate with solution focused approaches including the provision of mitigation, credit trading approaches and the work of the Nutrient Management Boards; - Recognise the contribution of 'previously developed land' and utilises it as appropriate whilst recognising the County's largely rural context; - To provide opportunities to cater for the County's visitor economy; - Protect and enhances the natural, historic, and built conservation qualities of Carmarthenshire and its high value landscapes; - Contribute to the declarations of Climate and Nature and National and Local level; and, - Contribute to an integrated transport network both within the County and region.
 Seeks to make efficient use of the existing road and rail network by reflecting that the public transport network can afford the opportunity for consolidation and improvement of service thus maintaining and improving accessibility.
-Promote opportunities for active travel through access alternative means of transport including walking and cycling.
+Promote opportunities for active travel - through access alternative means of transport including walking and cycling.